hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/overview.md

-An Input Group combines one or more input fields, buttons, toggles, and other form controls into a single component to handle multi-directional data, search, and fine-grained filtering within an object or set of objects.
+An Input Group combines one or more input fields, buttons, toggles, and other form controls into a single component to handle multi-directional data, search, and fine-grained filtering within an object or dataset.